 Find an Approved Solicitor on the Pepper Money (PUK)

-Examples of recent questions relating to the Pepper Money (UK) Conveyancing Panel
+FAQs : The Pepper Money (UK) Conveyancing Panel

-Different lenders have different requirements but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
+It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Pepper Money (UK) Conveyancing Panel Terms.
 It might be worth you contacting Pepper Money (UK) directly.